 And, even though roll-on/roll-off carriers fill their vessels with other types of products at each stop, for the most part their schedules are formulated based on the commitments they’ve made to car companies.

-As a result, Ro/Ro vessels reliably land at the same ports — making their schedules easier to predict and space easier to secure than other vessel types.
+As a result, Ro/Ro vessels operate a liner service and reliably land at the same ports — making their schedules easier to predict and space easier to secure than other vessel types.
 In turn, recognizing these stop-off points and the frequency with which they occur can benefit shippers with cargo to move as they plan accordingly.

 3. Ro/Ro Ocean Carriage Costs Can Be Lower Than Breakbulk Prices